Adapted from Facebook Post of August 21, 2019

 President Trump’s reelection matters like nothing else.
 And of course, the re-taking of our state political leadership in Salem is critical.
 Diana and I think an Oregon Red Trifecta IS attainable relatively soon, especially because the Democrat Party is undergoing a profoundly idiotic implosion at the same time our President’s successes mount.

 We posed some questions to the Executive Committee in the previous post (and that post is available on our Facebook Page and on our website).
 Part of one of those questions is worth repeating here, slightly paraphrased:

 “…one could legitimately ask the ORP Executive Committee, why have you performed so poorly over such a wide spectrum of issues, points, and protocols?
-And so, the logical next question is…has all of this be on purpose?
-Is the utter failure of the ORP Executive Committee on so many levels over so many years, by design?”
+And so, the logical next question is…has all of this been on purpose?
+Is the utter failure of the ORP Executive Committee on so many levels, over so many years, by design?”

 Has our party been hijacked and then neutered by a select few?
 You decide.

 And what specifically can you do right now to help?
 Very simple.
 Just sign up on our email mailing list at www.makeoregongreatagain.com, and then “Like” our Facebook Page at Making Reality Great Again.

 No need to send us money.
 It’s our numbers that give us power.